TiagoVentura/venturatiago.com/content/publication_wp/naf/index.md

 publication_types = ["2"]

 # Publication name and optional abbreviated version.
-publication = "Working paper, under review" publication_short = ""
+publication = "Forthcoming at the Journal of Communication" publication_short = ""

 # Abstract and optional shortened version.